coob documentation

 $_bx.parseMessage(): {type: string, content: string}

 Parses a message and returns an object containing the message type and its content.
-Supported types include: success
+Supported types include: success, feedback, wrong, info.

 $_bx.isPendingApproval(): boolean